Creep testing of polymers as a characterization method complementing dynamic mechanical analysis, for successful material selection and product design

 Trainer: Dr. Helena Weingrill, Dr. Gerald Pilz

-Dr. Helena Weingrill will first introduce you to the topic of dynamic mechanical analysis and creep testing.
-After obtaining her PhD in polymer science at Montanuniversität Leoben in Austria with a special focus on thermal analysis and spectroscopy, she joined Anton Paar in 2019 and is now the lead product specialist for dynamic mechanical analysis in the Austrian headquarters.
+Dr. Helena Weingrill will lead you through the Powder Rheology workshop comprising theoretical and practical sessions.
+After obtaining her PhD in polymer science at Montanuniversitaet Leoben in Austria with a special focus on material characterization, she joined Anton Paar in 2019.
+As global product manager for Powder rheology, she has specialized in the rheological characterization of powders of all kinds.

 Dr. Gerald Pilz will continue after the introduction and will dig deeper into the field of creep testing based on the broad knowledge he has acquired in 20 years of research.
-He is currently working as an associate professor at the chair of Material Science and Testing of Polymers at Montanuniversität Leoben in Austria.
+He is currently working as a senior scientist at the chair of Material Science and Testing of Polymers at Montanuniversität Leoben in Austria.
 He is specialized in mechanical and thermo-mechanical characterization of high performance plastics, technical thermoplastics and fiber-reinforced plastics, and is the author of numerous publications.